IgorCaetano/pt_br_verbs_lemmatizer/README.md

 ```bash
 pip install pt-br-verbs-lemmatizer
 ```
+For more information about this package, see it on: [Pypi](https://pypi.org/project/pt-br-verbs-lemmatizer/)

 ## Usage Examples
-This package was designed to be integrated with other PLN tools, in order to just give the infinitive form of a verb, ie. you need a tool to say if a word is or not a verb.
-To do that part of the process we highly recommend you to use the spaCy lib.
-Here we have a example to optimaze the tokenization of a sentence using our lemmatizer instead of spacy's with some time waiting results.
+This package was designed to be integrated with other NLP tools, in order to say if a word is or is not a verb we highly recommend you to use the spaCy lib model trained on portuguese corpus.

 ### Simple usage